American Numismatic Association: Young Numismatists

 The ANA has many programs for Young Numismatists (YNs).
 There are currently three stages in which YNs can earn free coins by completing the specified activities.
 The ANA's YN Program is considered the most advanced YN Program in the nation.
 For K-5, individuals do a program called the "Coin Explorers".
 This program will allow younger numismatists to complete activities.
 For grades 6-8, YNs can participate in "Money Study Buddies", which is a 6 step program.
 Currency Connectors is for grades 9-12 and is by far the most advanced.
 This path involved 5 different mini-paths each with 4 steps.
 The major topics around these paths are Early American Copper coins, Ancient coins, Paper currency, Exonumia, and Others.
 Aside, there is an Advanced YN Program which all ages can participate in and receive great coins.
 The ANA also runs several other programs including, Coins For A's, allows kids to get free coins, plus a basic-level ANA membership by getting A's in school.
 The ANA also has a YN Dollars program in which YNs earn YN Dollars for different activities.
 They can spend these YN Dollars at the ANA Summer Convention at the annual YN auction or monthly auctions.
 The Young Numismatist of the Year award has been given by the ANA every year since 1968.
 Many former winners of the award are now prominent numismatic professionals, or have distinguished themselves in other areas.
 Finally, the ANA hosts an annual literary contest for 3 age groups, elementary-middle school, middle-high school, and 18-25.
 First place winners will receive $500 in cash, $500 credit to Whitman, and a plaque.

 The Young Numismatists of America (YNA) was a worldwide coin organization founded in 1990 at the ANA Summer Seminar.
 In its early days, the YNA was an attractive way for young numismatists (YNs) to submit articles for publication.
 However, by late 1996, many of the YNA founders were in college and could no longer help out.
 The YNA slowly faded away because of lack of interest.
 In 2001 at the ANA Summer Seminar, the young collectors decided to reform YNA.
 Within several years, the YNA once again ceased to exist.
 There has been a renewed interest as of 2025.
 In March 2025, many YNs, who were members of the ANA, came together for the first club meeting.
-Interest has been shown concerning starting a club publication ran by YNs.
+In June 2025, the revamped club launched their official publication The Young Numismatist.